 Chapter in this post:

-Planting trees with web searches at Ecosia - according to the makers, it should be as easy as it sounds.
-The profit they generate with advertisements and clicks is put into a green world.
-As already mentioned at the beginning, a single search query does not bring that much to Ecosia; the mass does it.
-So if you want to actively do something for the environment, against climate change and also for local companies in regions in need of development, you should search the Internet more often with the Google alternative.
-And maybe click on the advertisement;)
+Planting trees with web searches at Ecosia – according to the creators, it should be as easy as it sounds.
+The profit they generate from advertisements and clicks is put into a green world.
+As mentioned at the beginning, a single search query on Ecosia does not bring that much; the crowd does it.
+So if you want to actively do something for the environment, against climate change and also for local companies in regions of the world in need of development, you should search the Internet more often with the Google alternative.
+And maybe click on the ad ;)

 Planting trees is just one of the good things about Ecosia and the Berlin team behind it.
 If you look at that Company press material then you will find pictures and information on projects in Ethiopia, Morocco, Ghana, Uganda, Brazil, Peru, Tanzania, Madagascar, Indonesia and Burkina Faso.
 Not only are people sent into unfamiliar areas, equipped with shovels and seedlings and used on fallow land - rather small, local companies and projects are promoted so that the economy and, much more, the local people benefit from them.

 At Ecosia Home some examples are given.
 For example, you can find a quote from Sara from Ethiopia: